 or done

+or dono

 anything

 else.

-tions and expects MAINE Because my parents could not afford to help, I had to work my whole way through academy.
-I never had a

-activities.
-I never had a chance to get to know other kids-even the ones in my class.
-I don't think a person should attend academy if he/she has to work continually to attend it.

-chance to enjoy myself

-and to get involved in
+attend it.
 Because I could not afford to attend an Adventist college, I now attend a public college.
 Even though I do not attend church, no church member has visited, said hi, or done anything else.
-This and the cruel, cold, unfriendly actions toward my parents from the same church members show that Adventists are definitely no different from other people in the world.
-It is because of these cruel actions that I have no desire to remain an Adventist.
+This and the cruel. cold, unfriendly actions toward my parents from the same church members show that Adventists are definitely no different from other people in the world.
+It is because of these cruel actions that I have no desire to

 NEBRASKA

-biectionable
+Abjectionable

+remain an Adventist.

 While I have no illusions about this letter ever making the pages of the Review, I would like to say that I find the term backslider objectionable.
 I, for one, reject this label and refuse to accept the Adventist Church's officious

-Most of my

-friends who

-consider

-themselves

-former

-Adventists

-are still on

-the church

-books.

-When I read that your solution to the missing member

 and self-righteous inference that my "unchurchedness" is a negative attribute.
-Rather, I am convinced that leaving Adventism was a positive, lifeaffirming act: and if I've slidden backward, away from the church and all of the problems that it has with undisciplined people like me, I'm certain that I've progressed forward and closer to God.
+Rather, I am convinced that leaving Adventism was a positive, lifeaffirming act; and if I've slidden backward, away from the church and all of the problems that it has with undisciplined people like me, I'm certain that I've progressed forward and closer to God.

 VIRGINIA

-Cingle
+Vingle

-Perhaps someday I
+Perhaps

-can find a

-place

-where I
+place where I

 can feel

 I am a

 part of the church.